-It seemed a very public slap in the face for a team that had beaten Ireland and Wales handily in the and nilled in their final game.
+It seemed a very public slap in the face for a team that had beaten Ireland and Wales handily in the Six Nations and nilled Italy in their final game.

 But it wasn’t entirely unexpected.
 Last week I sat down to compile my 37-strong squad for The Rugby Paper – we didn’t know the Lions were going to ease the belt a little and allow four extra players – and whisper it quietly my initial selection included just one Scot, the brilliant Hogg, the Six Nations player of the tournament for the second season on the bounce.